 14.6 Where a player is permitted to wager on more than 1 Box he/she shall make at least the minimum wager on each Box played.

-14.7 The casino operator may, at its discretion, restrict the number of Boxes a player may wager on.
+14.7 The Casino Operator may, at its discretion, restrict the number of Boxes a player may wager on.

 15.0 Super Sevens Wagers

-15.1 The casino operator may at its discretion offer players the opportunity to place Super Sevens Wagers in accordance with this section.
+15.1 The Casino Operator may at its discretion offer players the opportunity to place Super Sevens Wagers in accordance with this section.

-15.2 Where the option is offered and the game is played at a table with a layout cloth marked in a manner similar to that shown in appendix 2, any player may elect to place a Super Sevens Wager at the time of placement of his/her initial wager as provided in rule 5.1.
-The Super Sevens Wager shall be placed in the designated area of the layout, as shown in appendix 2, that corresponds to the Box in which the initial wager was placed.
+15.2 Where the option is offered and the game is played at a table with a layout cloth clearly indicating the availability of this option , any player may elect to place a Super Sevens Wager at the time of placement of his/her initial wager as provided in rule 5.1.
+The Super Sevens Wager shall be placed in the designated area of the layout, that corresponds to the Box in which the initial wager was placed.

 15.3 The amount of a Super Sevens Wager shall be that displayed on the sign at the table indicating the wager limits applying at the table.